 For more information contact: firstname.lastname@example.org

 Together with the Rector, lay delegates are the parish’s representatives of the wider church.
-The also keep the parish informed about activities outside the parish that are of interest or otherwise impact us here.
+The also keep the parish informed about activities outside the parish.
 Primary duty is attendance at the annual Diocesan Synod in London, Ontario, the legislative body of the Anglican Church in southwest Ontario.
-Motions that impinge on all facets of the work of the Church are brought forward, debated and voted on.
-The Synod is also the forum where the various organizations that do work at the Diocesan level report their progress to the members.
 In addition, all of the parishes of the Waterloo region are members of the Waterloo Deanery.
 Our Rector, lay delegates, substitute lay delegates, wardens, and deputy wardens are constituted members of the Waterloo Deanery Council.
 That group meets 4 times a year to discuss work that is or might be shared among the local area churches.
-They also discuss the impact locally of initiatives from the Diocese (motions to Synod and the annual Diocesan budget are examples of this).
 Lay Delegates are appointed annually at Vestry.

 Alternate Lay Delegates